Writer, Historian, and Intellect

 I never thought Ellis would die -- in so many ways he hasn't.
 I am sure I only echo the words and sentiments of thousands of others when I say that for five years at HUC he created me, formed me, nurtured me-and I have served as a willing and enthusiastic voice of his ideas (albeit not in any way to be compared to his manifold gifts) for the 52 years of my Rabbinate.
 In all my education, from Kindergarten through two doctorates, no one can even come close to Ellis in the impact he had and has on my life--in creative thought, visionary and provocative ideas, contagious sense of humor, and a genuine love of his students.
 I will miss him, knowing that he is now dead.
 But he will always live within and through me and so many others. --Rabbi Jack D. Spiro

 I remember Dr Rivkin teaching us in History class how to impress our baal habatim by laying out a copy of Josephus in Greek and underlining select passages in red.
-Some time later when he had us over to his home, there it was--Josephus open on a side table with passages underlined in red to show us how to do it!
+Sometime later when he had us over to his home, there it was--Josephus open on a side table with passages underlined in red to show us how to do it!
 May his memory be for a blessing and may he still accept the History VI paper I owe him! --Rabbi Eliot J. Baskin

-Dear Dr Rivkin: You will be missed by so many.
+Dear Dr. Rivkin: You will be missed by so many.
 You gave us the freedom to think and to create.
 You allowed us the space to question and doubt, and did so with compassion, humor and love.
 That is the greatest gift a teacher can bestow on his students.
 Rest in peace.
-Your spirit will live on With love and respect Richard Address
+Your spirit will live on With love and respect --Richard Address

 "Baruch Dayan Ha-Emet.
 Ellis was a stimulating teacher and had the ability to organize history in a coherent way.
 My sincerest condolences to Zelda and the family." --Howard Smigel

-Newly Posted Written Work
+Newly Posted Written Works